-Related to leased assets, the Authority has the following outstanding agreement as of December 31, 2022:
+Related to leased assets, the Authority has the following outstanding agreements as of December 31, 2023:

 Burlingame Housing Inc: In 2000, the Authority entered into a 32-year lease agreement as lessee for 10 two-bedroom units for the seasonal period September through April each year plus 4 one-bedroom units for year-round use.
-The lease calls for monthly payments of \$910 per two-bedroom unit plus \$800 per one-bedroom unit.
+The lease calls for monthly payments of \$910 per two-bedroom unit plus \$800 per one-bedroom unit and bears interest of 2.36%.
 The monthly rent is subject to annual increases approved by the Aspen/Pitkin County Housing Authority but not to exceed 10% in any one year.